sankarms15/abyss-tech-challenge/README.md

 # ABYSS TECH CHALLENGE

-This app is Using Vue with no other third party libraries, It has a simple implementation of a Plotter - which should be able draw them in real-time onto an SVG element based on given Input.
+This app is Using Vue as Tech stach with no other third party libraries, It has a simple implementation of a Plotter - which should be able draw real-time SVG element based on given Input.

+This app supports following Browsers:

+* IE 11
+* Chrome
+* Firfox

 ## Project setup
 ```